autom8-apps/strapi--javascript-sdk/README.md

 <p align="center"><img src="https://cldup.com/7umchwdUBh.png" /></p>

-<h3 align="center">The official Strapi SDK for JavaScript, available for browsers or Node.js backends.</h3>
+<h3 align="center">The **unofficial Strapi** SDK for JavaScript, available for browsers or Node.js backends.</h3>

+<p><strong>USE WITH CAUTION:</strong> I essentially revamped the deprecated project because I didn't want to build my own SDK and I wanted something I could use for my various personal projects.
+I have no intention at the moment of supporting this package for the long term.
+Install at your own discretion.</p>

 ---